 Caren has special talents in assisting people in bringing their feelings to the forefront in each moment, and helping people center in their basic goodness while they look at very difficult social conditioning.
 Participants have expressed appreciation for her commitment, honesty, humor, storytelling, and for walking alongside them as they navigate the difficult terrain of seeing things as they are, loving themselves despite negative social conditioning, and expanding into a greater connection with their authentic self.
 Caren loves cats, stuffed animals, singing, dancing, parties that include art projects, long talks with friends, pot-lucks, hikes, and laughing.

 Mollie Crittenden has worked for the past eighteen years as a K-12 educator.
 After majoring in Ethnic Studies, getting her teaching credential and Masters Degree in Education, she has been a bilingual elementary school teacher, high school English teacher, and now is in her eleventh year directing a Community Engagement Program in a high school in San Francisco.
 She infuses her own learning about whiteness, compassion, and social justice into the teaching she does about social issues and cultural competency, and in her role as the mother of two biracial, young boys.
 Mollie practices meditation and connects to nature regularly.
-She is a Phase 1 teaching assistant for white groups.
+She is a Phase 1 teacher for white groups.

 Linda Gardner has worked in the fields of affordable housing, community development, and ending homelessness for over 25 years.
 She currently serves as Housing and Community Development Director for Alameda County.
 She approaches her work through collaboration, community consensus building and a deep commitment to ending poverty, oppression and racism.
 Linda also brings an awareness of discrimination against people with disabilities and a commitment to inclusion and elimination of barriers, developed primarily through raising her (now adult) daughter who has a significant physical disability.
 Linda is a Phase 1 teaching assistant and Phase 3 co-facilitator for white groups.

 Deborah Marks is a bodyworker and teacher of Eutony and Rosen Movement work.
 She has also been trained in Somatic Experiencing for working with trauma and PTSD.
 She attends Quaker Meeting, and has lived in a collective household for 23 years.
 White, owning-class, female and Jewish, Deborah has been learning about privilege and oppression from many directions.
 She is joyously committed to allyship with other white people in unlearning our white training.
-She is a Phase 1 teacher and a co-facilitator for Phase 3 of UNtraining White Liberal Racism.
+She is a Phase 1 mentor teacher and a co-facilitator for Phase 3 of UNtraining White Liberal Racism.

 Rae Mary worked in the field of affordable housing for many years, including a stint as the Director of the Housing Department of the City of Dallas, Texas, and retired from the City of Oakland, California, where she oversaw the programs for hunger and homelessness.
 She is a long time housing advocate, and civil rights and feminist activist.
 Her participation in the UNtraining since 1997 arose from her increasing awareness of her own unconsciousness about her white racist training and the adverse impact it had on others.
 She works in many areas toward a world where we honor the needs of everyone as well as the resources of our planet.